microsoft/pxt-arcade/docs/skillmap/collector/collector2.md

 ## Step 1

-The code for a basic clicker is already in the workspace, but a few extra blocks could make it amazing.
+The code for a basic collector is already in the workspace, but a few extra blocks could make it amazing.

 ---